-We are looking for a passionate and motivated Arboricultural Officer to join a dynamic and dedicated team in caring for trees in one of inner London’s greenest boroughs.
-You’ll take responsibility within your local area and manage all trees accordingly including those located in regionally important sites such as Battersea Park, Wandsworth Park and Wandsworth Common.
+We are looking for a passionate and motivated Arboricultural Officer to join a dynamic and dedicated team in caring for trees in one of Inner London’s greenest boroughs.
+You will take responsibility within your local area and manage all trees accordingly including those located in regionally important sites such as Battersea Park, Wandsworth Park and Wandsworth Common.

 Follow us on Linked In for job updates

 - The inspection and maintenance and recording of the borough tree stock within a given geographic area including the preparation of work schedules and subsequent contract specifications, procurement of tree work and supervision contract work to ensure their satisfactory completion.